 Thank you to ALDI USA for sponsoring this recipe.
 ALDI is my one-stop shop with its wide selection of affordable high-quality ingredients.
 You’ll find everything you need for these breakfast burritos at your local ALDI!
 All thoughts and opinions are my own.

-Get your salsa, guac, and sour cream ready for dippin’…we’ve got unbelievably flavorful, satisfying, hearty meatless burritos comin’ your way!
+So what do you say?
+Get your salsa, guac, and sour cream ready for dippin’…we’ve got unbelievably delicious and satisfying meatless burritos comin’ your way!

 Breakfast Burrito Ingredients